-For an overview of the templates, we refer to Sec.
+For detailed descriptions of the templates, please see Sec.
 12. Only a rough outline of the templates is given below.

-Acquisition Acquisition templates allow one to distinguish between the cases of observing without AO (..acq_noAO) and with an AO Guide Star (NGS or LGS) for AO corrections (..acq_NGS, ..acq_LGS,).
+Acquisition Acquisition templates allow one to distinguish between the cases of observing without AO (\ldots acq_noAO) and with an AO Guide Star (NGS or LGS) for AO corrections (\ldots acq_NGS, \ldots acq_LGS,).